itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 	d14= d12 + d13;
 	std::cout << "Addition of two matrix is:" << d14 << std::endl;

-Here, two data objects d12 and d13 are added elementwise and the resulant data object is stored in d14.
-In the same way many other arithmatic, compare, bitwise oprators can work with data objects.
+Here, two data objects d12 and d13 are added element-wise and the resultant data object is stored in d14.
+In the same way many other arithmetic, compare, bitwise operators can work with data objects.
 Follwing is the explanation of each possible operator to work with data object.

 **Arithmatic Operators**